 Suitable for the type and scope of planned work

 The “country name”partner administration shall electronically transfer applicant profiles to the ZAV Bonn.
-Both partners shall separately agree to a process for recording and transmitting the profiles that fulfills the data privacy specifications and provisions of both institutions, as well as the requirements of the European General Data Protection Regulation.
+Both partners shall separately agree to a process for recording and transmitting the profiles that fulfill the data privacy specifications and provisions of both institutions, as well as the requirements of the European General Data Protection Regulation.

 Health insurance protection